open-sauced/intro/docs/intro-to-oss/what-is-open-source.md

 As open source continues to evolve, new projects, tools, and technologies are constantly emerging, pushing the boundaries of what's possible and driving innovation across a wide range of industries.

 The growing popularity of open source has also led to a thriving ecosystem of conferences, meetups, and online communities where developers can come together to learn, collaborate, and share their knowledge.
 By participating in these events and engaging with the open source community, you'll have the opportunity to expand your skills, build your network, and stay up-to-date with the latest developments in the field.

+The history of open source software shows us how collective efforts can produce reliable, innovative, and widely adopted technologies.

 In the [next chapter](why-open-source.md), we'll explore the many benefits of contributing to open source projects and discuss how open source collaboration can help you access knowledge, connect with a community, and develop valuable skills.